brainhubeu/hadron/packages/hadron-demo/performance-tests/README.md

 ```

 Where: count - amount of virtual users, n - each virtual user will send 20 GET requests
+Of course to make it work on localhost:8080/\* we need to run hadron-demo with sql

 * Artillery also provides test scripts as in example section.
 We can run test script with command: